eformat/openshift-virt-labs/docs/workshop/content/storage-setup.md

 importer-centos8-nfs     0/1     ContainerCreating   0          1s
 ~~~

-Watch the logs and you can see the process.
+Watch the logs (-f for "follow" in the next command below) and you can see the process.
 The image is imported into the PV which is sitting on our NFS share.
-Watch the logs and wait a few minutes for the import to register Complete:
+Wait a few minutes for the import to register complete:

 ~~~bash
 $ oc logs importer-centos8-nfs -f